-Annual evaluations will take place at the same time as those for tenure-track faculty and will include a face-to- face meeting with the department chair wherein future plans and goals are discussed.
-A written evaluation is completed by the chair which distills the major accomplishments, summarizes goals and strategies, and provides focused action steps.
+Annual evaluations will take place at the same time as those for tenure-track faculty and all clinical faculty will be offered the opportunity for a face-to- face meeting with the department chair and/or program chair wherein future plans and goals are discussed.
+A written annual evaluation is completed by the chair which distills the major accomplishments, summarizes goals and strategies, and provides focused action steps.
 There should be explicit agreement with each clinical faculty member about the expected contribution focus or foci and the levels of achievement expected of him/her in a given year.
 The clinical faculty member may provide written comments on the review.
 All documents are included in the clinical faculty member's permanent record.